gferhpc/supercomputing.tue.nl/pages/documentation/administration/users.md

 optional arguments:
   -h, --help  show this help message and exit
-  -e DAYS     Number of days after which the account expires.
-Set to -1 to
+  -e EXPIRE   Number of days or date (YYYY-mm-dd) after which the account
-              disable
+              expires.
+Set to -1 to disable
   -d DIR      Configure home dir location
+  -m          Do not sent an e-mail upon creation
   -y          Automatically answer yes for all questions (non-
               interactive/batch mode)
   -q QUOTA    User storage quota